 Goodbye Past, Hello Future

-In order to get rid of this “ex-cess baggage,” Ryan suggests creating physical distance between you and the items for a while, such as storing them in a basement, attic or other storage space.
+In order to get rid of this “ex-cess baggage,” Ryan suggests creating physical distance between you and the items for a while, such as storing them in a basement, attic or self-storage space.

 “It would probably be best to move the item to a far away spot until you are ready to get rid of it,” Ryan said.